View of Bridal Veil falls in Raglan. The foreground has ferns and the background is of a long stream of the waterfall

 Fo more information on the Bridal Veil Falls track and update on weather conditions visit DOCs website here.

-Mt Pirongia Bush Walks
+Hiking Mt Pirongia

 Mt Pirongia is a short drive south of Raglan and a great place to explore some of the west coasts incredible forest.
 According to the Mt Pirongia DOC website there are 11 hiking and walking trails around the Pirongia forest park ranging from under 1 hour bush walks to over night hiking trips.
 We explored the Nikau walk and Kaniwhaniwai caves which took us just over two hours to complete, this was walk super flat and easy enough for young families to complete.
 The cave at the end of the track was a pretty cool sight but I happily stayed outside while Paul ducked his head in to check it out.